osgi/osgi.enroute.site/_tutorial/020-tutorial_qs.md

 ### Building the example

-Build the Application with the following commands:
+Build the Application with the following command:

-    $ mvn bnd-resolver:resolve
-    $ mvn package
+    $ mvn verify
 {: .shell }

 ### Running the example